WCSC/writeups/sunshine-ctf-2016/README.md

 About
 -----
-I participated in this CTF originally with brad_d and bspar with help from und3rfl0w towards the end.
+Participants:
+- nullp0inter
+- brad_d
+- bspar
+- und3rfl0w

 The binaries were pretty introductory, being done without stack protection but there were some really cool RE challenges and some forensics stuff as well.

-I solved one of the binaries and one of the recon challenges.
-I don't have the binary anymore though unfortunately.
+We solved all the binaries and came in first place locally, so it went pretty great.